janvarev/jaapy/README.md

 # Jaa.py

-Jaa.py - minimalistic one-file plugin framework with no dependencies.
+**Jaa.py** - minimalistic one-file plugin framework with no dependencies.
 All you need is root file "jaa.py"

-**Main functions:**
+#### Main functions
-- run all plugins files from "plugins" folder, base on filename
+- run all plugins files from "plugins" folder, based on filename (Plugin filename must start with "plugin_")
-- save each plugin options in "options" folder in JSON text files for further editing
+- save plugin options in "options" folder in JSON text files for further editing

 Must be in root folder due to plugin path calculation

-**- Plugins**
+### Plugins
+* must located in plugins/ folder
+* (usually) must start with "plugin_" prefix
-must located in plugins/ folder must have "start(core)" function, that returns manifest dict manifest must contain keys "name" and "version" can contain "default_options"
+* must have "start(core)" function, that returns manifest dict
+* manifest must contain keys "name" and "version"
+* manifest can contain "default_options"
-- if contain - options will be saved in "options" folder and reload instead next time
+  * if contain - options will be saved in "options" folder, are editable, and will load next time
-- if contain - "start_with_options(core,manifest)" function will run with manifest with "options" key manifest will be processed in "process_plugin_manifest" function if you override it
+  * if contain - "start_with_options(core,manifest)" function will run with manifest with "options" key
+* manifest will be processed in "core.process_plugin_manifest" function.
+If you wanna - override it

-**- Options (for plugins)**
+### Options (for plugins)
-are saved under "options" folder in JSON format created at first run plugin with "default_options" updated when plugin change "version"
+* are saved under "options" folder in JSON format
+* created at first run plugin with "default_options"
+* updated when plugin change "version"

-**- Example usage:**
+### Example usage
 ```
 from jaa import JaaCore